Omshrivastav12/LLm-based-Q-A-system-using-RAG/README.md

 3. **Response Fusion**: Enhance the response by fusing generated text with retrieved information, ensuring answers are well-rounded and insightful.

 This integration enables our Q/A system to deliver highly accurate and contextually relevant responses. 🎯

 ---

+## 🚀 Prerequisites

+Before getting started, make sure you have the following prerequisites:

+### 1. Hugging Face API Key for Mistral 7B

+To use the **Mistral 7B** model, you will need an API key from Hugging Face.
+You can obtain the key by signing up on the [Hugging Face website](https://huggingface.co/).
+After getting the API key, ensure it's set up in your environment for model access.

+### 2. Weaviate Database API Key

+This project utilizes a **Weaviate** database for semantic search.
+To access the Weaviate API, you will need an API key.
+Sign up at [Weaviate](https://weaviate.io/) and generate an API key to integrate with the project for document retrieval.

+### 3. Python and Required Libraries

+Ensure you have **Python 3.7+** installed on your machine.
+The necessary libraries will be installed from the `requirements.txt` file after setting up the environment.

+---